How to Reduce AML False Positives

 The Cost of AI

-Most organizations will find that the current costs of implementing additional AI tools will in fact not provide higher savings than the initial costs of AI.
+Most organizations will find that the current costs of implementing additional AI tools will not provide higher savings than the initial costs of AI.
 For organizations in smaller and middle markets, the key is to establish an effective rules-based program, in addition to a cost-effective AI program, that meets compliance standards.
 Rather than spending funds to acquire costly advanced analytics and AI tools, focus on ensuring your current rules-based program is operating effectively with relevant rules.

 As your organization grows, and clients and transactions increase, having already established an effective, customized, rules-based analytics program will provide you with the foundation to implement additional tools, such as AI, where needed.

-To learn more about rules-based and advanced analytics, view our in-depth look at the differences between these two compliance analytics
+To learn more about rules-based and advanced analytics, view our in-depth look at the differences between these two compliance analytics.

 Using Alessa for Improved Compliance Efficiency